-Your house is not only your home, it’s also an investment.
-So don’t neglect to properly protect it.
 A homeowners insurance policy will safeguard your house in case of unforeseen events like fire, burglary or natural disaster.
-But which home insurance policy is the right one for you?

-A typical homeowners policy covers both the dwelling itself and your personal belongings within the home, as well as living expenses if you can’t live in your home while it is being repaired — this coverage is often referred to as “additional living expenses” or “ALE.”
+A typical homeowners policy covers both the dwelling itself and your personal belongings within the home.
+You’ll also typically get coverage for other structures on your property, like a free-standing garage or shed, plus loss of use coverage, which pays for you to stay in a hotel while your home is being repaired.
 Most policies also cover your liability if someone is injured while on your property.
-At a bare minimum, make sure your policy includes those four coverages.
+At a bare minimum, make sure your policy includes those four types of coverage.

 - Fire or lightning